DovetailSoftware/l10n/README.md

 -- use ImportLocalizedGBSTListElement.js code for Clarify list(s)<br/>
 -- use ImportLocalizedHGBSTListElement.js code for used-defined pop-up list(s)

-## How to localize a Clarify List:
+## How to localize a Clarify list:

 1. run export tool:<br/>
 -- export individual list:<br/>